ncbi/vadr/documentation/advbuild.md

-If in step 3 there are one or more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild our models.
-We can then rerun `v-annotate.pl` and pick up with analyzing the results in step 3 again.
+If in step 3 there are one or more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild the models based on those new references.
+We can then rerun `v-annotate.pl` using the new models and pick up with analyzing the results in step 3 again.

-Next, we want to investigate characteristics that cause failures in a minority of sequences.
-For any that are deemed to be allowable, due to valid biological variability (not due to sequencing errors or other artifacts) we want to update our models to allow them.
+Once all the failure modes occur in a minority of the training sequences, we want to investigate each of them and, for those we determine we want to allow, address them by modifying the existing model (as opposed to rebuilding it from a new sequence).
 There are several strategies/methods for how we can do that.

 In this tutorial, we will follow these three steps in building an RSV library.
-This tutorial is long and detailed and can be followed along step by step by rerunning the commands locally, just by reading, or just for reference for specific examples of analyzing results and updating VADR models.
+This tutorial is long and detailed and can be followed along step by step by rerunning the commands locally, just by reading through it, or just for reference for specific examples of how to analyze `v-annotate.pl` results and update VADR models based on that analysis.

 # RSV model building tutorial